PyCQA/isort/docs/configuration/options.md

 ## Use Parentheses

-Use parentheses for line continuation on length limit instead of slashes.
+Use parentheses for line continuation on length limit instead of slashes. **NOTE**: This is separate from wrap modes, and only affects individual line to long wrapping, not sections of multiple imports.

 **Type:** Bool
 **Default:** `False`